Is this longing or devotion? I’ve come to realize the distinction is absence. In absence devotion is reduced to longing.

 I read when I can’t sleep.
 I’ve read all your favorites now.
 They’ve become lullabies.
 My fingertips feel you in the pages and it tricks me into slumber.
 I fall asleep amongst literary gods and pray for relief.

 Morning beams trace my skin and I relish the warmth.
-I hope their dawn brings anew, but they always deliver a loop.
+Suspended somewhere between sleep and consciousness the sun craddles my weepy body.
+I hope its dawn brings anew, but it always deliver a loop.
 I am spinning like a worn record off-kilt.
 With each pass the wound deepens and the literary lullaby fades.
 Soon, I know it will be a screech.

-I am screaming now in desperation, in devotion, in longing, but my sound meets silence.
+I am screaming now in desperation, in devotion, in longing?
+My sound meets silence.
 Around I spin again.
 Soon, I’ll crack and silence will befall me too.
 I beckon the break.
-Bring me to rest.
+Bring my body to rest.

 What is the dream?
 To write something fine, that would better than I am, and that would justify my trials and indiscretions.
 To offer proof, through a scramble of words, that God exists.
 Why do I write? – Devotion, Patti Smith

 I write to make sense of this insensible longing.
-And if we are being frank, I write out of pure compulsion; a fury of unbridled devotion.
+I write out of pure compulsion; a fury of unbridled devotion.
 I am reduced to my fingertips; the ones that reach for you in the night and write you into life in morning.
 Sometimes, I pray just so they can rest.
 At my heart they meet their other half.
 Their ridges melt into each other and finally they are home; two halves together whole.